PAPPURAJ/ClarifyCoder-VScode-extension/README.md

 - **Nginx Reverse Proxy:** SSL/HTTPS configuration
 - **Auto-restart:** Production-ready with monitoring

+## 📦 Ready-to-Install Extension

+**VS Code Extension Package:** `vscode-extension/Output extension/clarifycoder-vscode-extension.vsix`

+The ClarifyCoder VS Code extension is packaged and ready for installation:
+- **Pre-built VSIX:** Complete extension package with all features
+- **Production API Integration:** Configured to use live backend
+- **Screenshots Included:** Visual documentation in the extension
+- **One-click Install:** Ready for immediate use in VS Code

 ## Project Overview

 ClarifyCoder is a clarification-first development assistant that helps developers identify ambiguities in their code and requirements.
 This project demonstrates the full cycle of: